-And he leans back, a sad smile on his face, as if that is an answer.
+He leans back, a sad smile on his face, as if that's an answer.
 "How long has it been since he really saw you?"

 She thinks of the woman on the balcony, of how mean she was to her.
 Was it because the woman was annoying?
 Or was it because she was afraid Roger would like her?